zainay14/Plant-Disease-Detection/README.md

 ---

-This project leverages **Deep Learning techniques** to classify plant diseases from leaf images.
-It uses a **pretrained EfficientNet-B0 model** with transfer learning to achieve **~99% classification accuracy** on the PlantVillage dataset.
+This project leverages Deep Learning techniques to classify plant diseases from leaf images.
+It uses a pretrained **EfficientNet-B0** architecture fine-tuned on the PlantVillage dataset to achieve high accuracy in multi-class classification.

+The system includes full pipeline development, including data loading, model training, evaluation, visualization, and inference, making it suitable for real-world agricultural applications.

-The project is implemented in **PyTorch** and includes data preprocessing, model training, evaluation, and visualization of results such as confusion matrix and classification report.
+This repository also includes training logs, evaluation metrics, and visualization outputs such as accuracy curves and a confusion matrix for better interpretability.

 ---